Color of the Month

 nail polish – Spice up your manicure game with a metallic yellow polish, because nothing says you’re ready for summer like fingernails with a flash of sunshine.
 Zoya nail polish, $10.

 mug cover – Keep curious little tongues from sampling your coffee, tea, or chocolate while keeping it piping hot with a cute and functional silicone mug cover.
+They have four different sizes, I’ve listed the smallest.
 Sunflower Silicone Mug Cover, $8.

 nail file – Make sure you’re never caught out and about without a nail file to take care of breaks, chips, and snags.
 The plastic case keeps everything else in your bag protected.
-Refill it with a fresh board to always keep your nails in tiptop shape on-the-go.
+Refill it with a fresh board every few months to always keep your nails in tiptop shape on-the-go.
+(As with the bath puffs, my go-to place to find these is at the dollar store.)
 Travel Nail File with Plastic Case, $6.

 macarons – If macarons aren’t already a part of your life, they should be.
 These delightfully light, sweet confections are perfect for dessert, a tasty little snack with coffee, or as part of the afternoon tea menu.
 You can find them at Whole Foods Market, and usually there are one or two bakeries in larger metropolitan areas that will carry them.
 Luckily, these days, there is also a great variety online of high quality, fresh macarons.
 Do yourself a favor, and discover what all of the fuss is about.
 Macaron Cafe Gift Box (20), $54.